Investigating the relationship between graph eigenvector ordering and the signal processing dual: Prior work

-where the last constraint assumes no isolated nodes in the graph and imposes a normalization to avoid the all zero solution.
-Similar solutions to find graphs with a given set of eigenvectors have been used in the graph learning literature, see \cite{dong2019learning} for details.
-However, there is no guarantee that the linear program above is feasible.
-Indeed, with our experiments on ER graphs, we observe that for almost $2000$ graphs in $G(20, 0.5)$, the feasibility problem above does not have a solution.
+Where the last constraint assumes no isolated nodes in the graph and imposes a normalization to avoid all zero solutions, similar solutions to find graphs with a given set of eigenvectors have been used in the graph learning literature \cite{dong2019learning}.

-One of the key issues is that the graph eigen-vector matrix $V$ itself is not uniquely defined.
-For instance, multiplying some of the columns of $V$ with $-1$ gives another valid eigen-vector matrix; the transpose of such an eigen vector may potentially provide a solution to the feasibility problem in \eqref{eq:feasibility}.
-In particular, the choice of the eigen vector matrix in $\V_\G$ seems to matter: given a choice of $V_1 \in \V_{\G_1}$ for graph $\G_1$ and $V_2 \in \V_{\G_2}$ for graph $\G_2$, we may define $d(V_1, V_2) = \norm{V_1 - V_2^\He}_F = \norm{V_1V_2-I}_F$ as a \emph{dualness} measure between the eigen-vector matrices $V_1$ and $V_2$ of $\G_1$ and $\G_2$ respectively.
-Consequently, the dualness measure of a pair of graphs can be defined as